SashiniHansika/jQuery-Project/README.md

-This repository includes some exercise related to the jQuery and jQuery UI.
+This repository includes some exercises related to the jQuery and jQuery UI.

 References: